metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/custom_tabs.rst

 removed.)

 This code block is fairly complex, but it provides a lot of
-functionality: it specifies a default value, if loads a value saved from a previous session, and updates the 'variable' UI element dynamically as the dataset is altered.
+functionality: it specifies a default value, loads a value saved from a previous session, and updates the 'variable' UI element dynamically as the dataset is altered.
 The ``selected`` variable is first assigned the current value of the input.
 This is done within an ``isolate()`` call